jsdoublel/camus/README.md

 - [ ] fix error message when gene tree has multiple of the same label
 - [x] test case when edge connects down to ancestor
 - [ ] test case when two edges connect to the same edge in the constraint tree
-- [ ] fix nil pointer if `isBinary` probably because node had only one child
+- [ ] fix nil pointer if `isBinary` probably because node had only one child (try to replicate)
 - [x] improve logging
+- [ ] generally improve error handling